Mars Direct: Mars Analogue Research Stations

 The Mars Society has argued the viability of the Mars Habitat Unit concept through their Mars Analogue Research Station program.
 These are two or three decked vertical cylinders ~8 m in diameter and 8 m high.
 Mars Society Australia plans to build its own station based on the Mars Oz design.
 The Mars Oz design features a horizontal cylinder 4.7 m in diameter and 18 m long, with a tapered nose.
 A second similar module will function as a garage and power and logistics module.

 Mars Direct was featured on a Discovery Channel programs Mars: The Next Frontier in which issues were discussed surrounding NASA funding of the project, and on Mars Underground, where the plan is discussed more in-depth.

 Alternatives

 "Mars to Stay" proposals involve not returning the first immigrant/explorers immediately, or ever.
 It has been suggested the cost of sending a four or six person team could be one fifth to one tenth the cost of returning that same four or six person team.
-Depending on the precise approach taken, a quite complete lab could be sent and landed for less than the cost of sending back even 50 kilos of Martian rocks.
+Depending on the specific approach taken, a quite complete lab could be sent and landed for less than the cost of sending back even 50 kilos of Martian rocks.
 Twenty or more persons could be sent for the cost of returning four.